If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 This is a great example of how presenting a technical aspect of your product that no one understands can help you sell like hot doughnuts.

-Because the customer perceives that he’s buying quality and clearly understands how that technical aspect is going to make his life better.
+Because the customer perceives that she’s buying quality and clearly understands how that technical aspect is going to make her life better.

 AppSumo is a platform that offers its subscribers savings on different apps for managing businesses.

-Look at the choice of words, “we run insane deals on their products” Who can resist to receiving “Insane” deals and save thousands of dollars?
+Look at the choice of words, “we run insane deals on their products” Who can resist receiving “Insane” deals and saving thousands of dollars?

 Make sure your copy expresses the value of your product using strong words.

 But be aware, if you use too many superlatives the result can sound fake, people might think it’s just bullshit.

 The big difference between a great piece of copy and a poor one lies in the right balance of using sturdy words to form compelling sentences.

 Recommended Reading How to identify the benefits of your product or service

 Convincing social proof